 Since taking office, the Trump administration has moved to formally terminate Temporary Protected Status (TPS) for 13 countries, impacting more than one million people who have been living in the U.S. with protection and work authorization while conditions in their home countries are unsafe for return.

-However, a recent Supreme Court ruling (discussed below) means that lower courts will now likely allow the government to fully terminate these designations, stripping TPS holders of their work permits and forcing them to leave the U.S., despite the overwhelming evidence that conditions in their home countries remain unsafe for return.
+Following a recent Supreme Court ruling (discussed below), more TPS terminations have been allowed to go into effect.
+These terminations will strip TPS holders of their work permits and force them to leave the U.S., despite the overwhelming evidence that conditions in their home countries remain unsafe for return.
 For example, Syria, Somalia, and South Sudan are in active conflict, Burma is under military rule, and Haiti and Ethiopia face widespread violence and displacement.
 The State Department maintains Level 4 “Do Not Travel” warnings for all of these countries.